ropensci/roweb3/content/blog/2024-02-15-intro-champions-2024/index.md

 tags:
 - community
 - champions program
-description:
-The rOpenSci Champions Program starts this 2024 with a new cohort of Champions.
-We are pleased to introduce you to our Champions and their projects!
+description: "The rOpenSci Champions Program starts this 2024 with a new cohort of Champions.
+We are pleased to introduce you to our Champions and their projects!"
 ---

 The rOpenSci Champions Program starts this 2024 with a new cohort of Champions.
 We are pleased to introduce you to our Champions and their projects!